bigcode-project/starcoder.cpp/README.md

 This is a C++ example running 💫 StarCoder inference using the [ggml](https://github.com/ggerganov/ggml) library.

-The program runs on the CPU - no video card is required.
+The program can run on the CPU - no video card is required.

 The example supports the following 💫 StarCoder models: